My Most Used Git Commands

 bash

-These are the commands that keeps me updated, and I use them about 500 times a day.
-I use gss, glg or sometimes glol.
+These are the commands that keep me updated, and I use them about 500 times a day.
+I use gss, glg, or sometimes glol.

 Side Commands